MariusReddig/dotfiles/README.md

 # My dotfiles for arch-hyprland

-my personal repo for all my current dotfiles
+my personal repo for all my current dotfiles.
 !
 README is still WIP !

 ## Requirements